Screen Australia: Indigenous Department

 In 1993, the Australian Film Commission established the Indigenous Branch, whose work was continued through Screen Australia's Indigenous Department.
-This branch was creating following the recommendations of Shirley McPherson and Michael Pope's report, Promoting Indigenous Involvement in the Film and Television Industry, with the primary objective of increasing the rate of engagement of Aboriginal and Torres Strait Islander people within the screen industry.
+This branch was created following the recommendations of Shirley McPherson and Michael Pope's report, Promoting Indigenous Involvement in the Film and Television Industry, with the primary objective of increasing the rate of engagement of Aboriginal and Torres Strait Islander people within the screen industry.
 After the establishment of Screen Australia in 2008, it took over the department.

-From 2004 the AFC and from 2008 Screen Australia's Indigenous units helped to fund the Message Sticks Indigenous Film Festival.
+From 2004 the AFC and from 2008 Screen Australia's Indigenous units helped to fund the Message Sticks Festival.

 In her role as head of the Indigenous Department (continuing from head of the AFC's Indigenous Branch), Sally Riley was responsible for the production of the award-winning feature film Samson and Delilah in 2009, directed by Warwick Thornton.
 She also helped to launch the career of other Indigenous film professionals, such as Wayne Blair, Beck Cole and Darlene Johnson, and under her leadership, development support was provided for the acclaimed series First Australians (2008), by Rachel Perkins and Darren Dale.
 Riley left in 2010, after being appointed as the inaugural head of the Indigenous department at ABC Television, and was succeeded by Penny Smallacombe.

 Statistics showed a significant shift in the engagement of Indigenous and Torres Strait Islanders within the film industry over 25 years of the existence of the Indigenous Department.
 A 2002 study found that no Indigenous actors had a notable role on Australian television in 1992, and this number had only risen to two by 1999.
-However, a Screen Australia study in 2016 found that 5 percent of main characters on Australian television between 2011 and 2015 were Indigenous.
+A Screen Australia study in 2016 found that 5 percent of main characters on Australian television between 2011 and 2015 were Indigenous.